 I store some Blue Can Water cases behind this dresser in my bedroom.
 This is my favorite water because of its taste.
 It’s pure water.
-Each box has 24 cans of 12-ounces each.
-The total amount of water per case is 288 ounces which equal 2.25 gallons.
+Each box has 24 cans of 12 ounces each.
+The total amount of water per case is 288 ounces which equals 2.25 gallons.
 I call this water storage, my set and forget water.
 I know it’s not my 4-gallons but I want to show you how much water is in each case.
 Let’s say you want one case for each person per day (I want a little more but hey), then you will need 30 cases for one person for 30 days.

 Pros: stores from 33 to 150 degrees.
 They are stackable and easy to carry.
 No water preservation is needed.
-No rotation needed at least in my lifetime (50 years).
+No rotation is needed at least in my lifetime (50 years).
 No filter or purifier is needed.

 100-Gallon Bathtub Container

-I will be honest here, this is not my favorite way to store water, but if you KNOW a hurricane is coming you can fill this Water Bob with 100-gallons of water and it sits in your bathtub.
-It does have a spigot, but you may want another spigot, I had a reader tell me they are do not come with a good spigot.
+I will be honest here, this is not my favorite way to store water, but if you KNOW a hurricane is coming you can fill this Water Bob with 100 gallons of water and it sits in your bathtub.
+It does have a spigot, but you may want another spigot, I had a reader tell me they do not come with a good spigot.
 If you want to break this down, this Water Bob will hydrate one person for 30 days with just a little over three gallons per day.
 WaterBob from Amazon

 Cons: not easily accessible.
 I would want to filter or purify this bathtub water, personally.

 I used to get water delivered to my house years ago until I switched to Reverse Osmosis about 13 years ago.
 Best decision I ever made.
 It cost less than $400.00 to have one installed and the guy comes once a year with new cartridges and cleans the lines for a total of $105.00 a year.
 BARGAIN!